richard-austin/cloud-server/README.md

 When an NVR has no local account, it will attempt to connect to the Cloud Service by default.

 ### Description
-The Cloud server application consists of a Java (Grails) server side with an Angular 12 web application for the client side.
+The Cloud server application consists of a Java (Spring Boot) server side with an Angular 19 web application for the client side.
 The Angular client has two operating modes, as an admin application (for the admin user), and client mode for users who login to use their NVR.
 In client mode, the server side acts as a proxy to the connected NVRs with user accounts, so most restful API calls are made through this proxy to the users NVR.
 The Cloud Service can handle